melaniehoff/folderpoetry/README.md

 **How do you access it?**
 - Type `command + spacebar` to open search
-- Type 'terminal' to open the application
+- Type 'terminal' into the search field to open the application

 ### Bash
 Bash is the programming language that we use in the terminal, often one line at a time, but we can also put bash code in a file and run that file.